-We’re delighted to start summer with a new Scholar’s Compass series.
 Scholar’s Compass is our ongoing online devotional for academics.
 In it, we ask authors to write about how their academic vocations and their lives as followers of Christ fit together in a simple format: A quote from Scripture or a Christian author, a reflection, a question to think about, and a prayer.
 Since we launched the series in 2014, Scholar’s Compass has been one of our most widely read features.
 You can browse the whole series here.
-Today new ESN author Christian Brady continues his Scholar’s Compass series on transitions.
-You can read the first post here and the second here.
+In this post, ESN author Christian Brady continues his Scholar’s Compass series on transitions.
+Follow this link for the whole series.

 Quote and Reflection